 Sociologists start research by organizing several methods of analysis, which includes a historical perspective of the topic, considering period-affected factors such as wealth, poverty or racism.
 The sociologist might try to understand what the past conception of the topic was throughout America.
 He or she then sets up a comparative analysis, in which they might compare racism in the countryside with racism in an urban environment.
 Next, the sociologist compiles quantitative research in the form of statistics, or polls.
 The sociologist also compiles qualitative research, which is data coming from individuals who live in the areas wherefrom the sociologist is gathering information.

-To have better job prospects, it would be within one's interest to acquire a Master of Arts in Sociology.
+Most sociologists hold a graduate degree, such as a Master of Arts in Sociology.
 While in graduate school, one can choose to specialize in sociology and criminology, sociology and businesses or social psychology.
 The graduate program is designed to hone in on writing and research skills, allowing the student to develop strong research abilities.
 Students are expected to complete a thesis at the end of the graduate program.

 The U.S. Bureau of Labor Statistics (BLS) predicts that job opportunities for sociologists will shrink by 1% throughout the 2014-2024 decade.
 Given the relatively few positions available, however, competition is expected to be stiff; candidates with advanced degrees are likely to see the most favorable job prospects.

 In 2015, the BLS listed the median annual salary for sociologists as $73,760.
 State governments, scientific research organizations and social advocacy groups paid the most at that time, offering sociologists average salaries of $63,300, $97,920 and $86,450 per year, respectively.